-Hirsutism refers to coarse or colored hair that grows on the face and body of some women.
-It might sometimes result from a medical condition.
+Hirsutism refers to coarse or colored hair that grows on the face and body of some females.
+It is often the result of a medical condition, such as insulin resistance.

 Most women have fine, pale, faintly visible hair on the face and body, but this hair might sometimes be thicker and more visible.